-- ^(B) Dogs are only capable of behaving heroically because people have trained them to perform lifesaving tasks. - © The more domesticated dogs become, the less need they will have for sniffing fire hydrants.
+- (A) The strong bond between dogs and humans probably formed because the two species helped one another with survival. - B Dogs are only capable of behaving heroically because people have trained them to perform lifesaving tasks. - © Since their color vision is limited, dogs do not largely depend on their sense of sight. - 1 The more domesticated dogs become, the less need they will have for sniffing fire hydrants.